-HCDD held a 5-part Stakeholder Focus Group Series entitled "Houston Be Fair" to gain qualitative information for the Consolidated Plan and AI.
-The focus group series was held over a two-week period between October 1-11, 2019 with several professional and community-oriented entities involved in the housing process.
-The focus of this series was to gather feedback on
+HCDD held a 5-Part Stakeholder Focus Group Series entitled "Houston Be Fair" to gain qualitative information for the Consolidated Plan and AI.
+The Series was held over a two-week period between October 1-11, 2019 with several professional and community-oriented entities involved in the housing process.
+The focus of this series was on

 - Housing challenges for protected classes

 - Reasons for housing discrimination

 - Housing discrimination tactics

 - Potential private-public partnerships

-- Potential polices or regulations - Community engagement and empowerment strategies
+- Potential polices or regulations

+- Community engagement and empowerment strategies